New Enterprise Allowance can provide money and support to help you start or grow your own business if you’re getting certain benefits.

 - Income Support, if you’re a lone parent, or you’re sick or disabled

-You may also be eligible if you get Universal Credit.
+You may also be eligible if you get Universal Credit, including if you’re already self-employed.

 Your Jobcentre Plus work coach can check if you qualify and refer you to the scheme.